NSRagu/Kmeans-Clustering/README.md

 ##Installation:
 *  Download the project and unzip it.
 *  Copy the 'k-means' folder to your project directory and follow sample usage.

-##Testing:
-* For unit testing Mocha and Sinon have been used.
-* On newer computers run the command 'mocha --timeout 50000', the 50000 ms timeout is to give enough time for tests to complete as they might not process before timeout.
-* On older computers run the command 'mocha --timeout 300000', the 300000 ms timeout is to give enough time for tests to complete as they might not process before timeout on older computers.
-* If need be more than 300000 ms should be used to run the tests depending on the processing power of the computer.

-##Documentation
-*  The documentation is available in the 'out' folder of this project.
-Open the 'index.html' file under the 'out' folder with Crhome or Firefox.
-*  To generate the documentation run 'yuidoc .' command in the main directory of this project.

 ###Sample usage: